Deal Generator User Guide

 Tutorial: copying and merging shaper tabs within a recipe

 This feature is provided because, quite often when developing recipes, you will want to propagate settings from one shaper tab to one or more other shaper tabs.
+Without the Copy and Merge features, you would have to manually repeat such settings.

 To use the feature, first select a “from” shaper tab from the dropdown.
 Here, I have selected to copy or merge settings from Shaper Tab 6: